-(a) introduction of non-permitted materials into an assessment or examination, including remote examinations

-(b) removal of an examination script or examination stationery from the examination room unless explicitly authorised

-(c) any attempt to confer or gain access to the examination script (before the examination) or other assessment of another candidate

-- (d) any attempt to tamper with an examination script after the completion of the examination - (e) impersonation or attempted impersonation of a candidate
+- (a) introduction of non-permitted materials into an assessment or examination, including remote examinations - (b) removal of an examination script or examination stationery from the examination room unless explicitly authorised - (c) any attempt to confer or gain access to the examination script (before the examination) or other assessment of another candidate - (d) any attempt to tamper with an examination script after the completion of the examination - (e) impersonation or attempted impersonation of a candidate

-(f) plagiarism in any assessed work as defined below (including self-plagiarism - see 2.6)

-(g) falsification or misrepresentation of data, results, references, evidence, or other information

-(h) contract cheating (presenting other people's work as one's own by using work produced by third parties, i.e., ghost writing, essay writing services or other sources)

-(i) editing by a third party of assessed/examined work to a degree whereby the work may not be considered to be the student's own

-(j) any other conduct likely to give an unfair advantage to the candidate.
+- (f) plagiarism in any assessed work as defined below (including self-plagiarism see 2.6) - (g) falsification or misrepresentation of data, results, references, evidence, or other information - (h) contract cheating (presenting other people's work as one's own by using work produced by third parties, i.e., ghost writing, essay writing services or other sources) - (i) editing by a third party of assessed/examined work to a degree whereby the work may not be considered to be the student's own - (j) use of generative AI software/technology/tools (ChatGPT or similar) in summative assessments to an extent that the work may not be considered to be the student's own (unless previously approved by the IIS in respect of the particular assessment). - (k) any other conduct likely to give an unfair advantage to the candidate.